htetnology/revisionator/README.md

 ## Overview of components
 ### .quiz files
-Text files of quiz categories with relevant questions.
+Text files of quiz categories with their respective questions.

 ### .java files
 Class files to construct quiz, including timer.